reuk/wayverb/docs_source/waveguide.md

 Modelling]({{ site.baseurl }}{% link boundary.md %})).
 These boundary nodes
 must be found and classified.

-Boundary nodes fall into four main categories, shown in the following diagram\text{ (\ref{fig:boundary_types})}:
+Boundary nodes fall into three main categories, shown in the following diagram\text{ (\ref{fig:boundary_types})}:

-* **1D** nodes are situated directly adjacent to a single inner node in one of the six axial directions.
+- **1D** nodes are situated directly adjacent to a single inner node in one of the six axial directions.
-* **2D** nodes are next to a single inner node in one of the twelve on-axis diagonal directions.
+- **2D** nodes are next to a single inner node in one of the twelve on-axis diagonal directions.
-* **3D** nodes are next to a single inner node in one of the eight off-axis diagonal directions.
+- **3D** nodes are next to a single inner node in one of the eight off-axis diagonal directions.
-* **Re-entrant** nodes are adjacent to two or more inner nodes.

 ![A given node (represented by a large dot) is a boundary node if it is *not* an inner node, but there is an adjacent inner node at one of the locations shown by smaller dots.\label{fig:boundary_types}](images/boundary_types)

+There is also a fourth category, known as *re-entrant* nodes, which are adjacent to two or more inner nodes.
+These nodes are special, in that they fall outside the enclosure (like boundary nodes) but are updated using the standard inner node equation.
+Re-entrant nodes are generally found on corners which face "into" the enclosed space.

 The classification proceeds as follows: For a given node, if it is inside, return.
 Otherwise, check the node's six axial neighbours.
 If one neighbour is